podraven/y-fire/README.md

 #### Methods

-- **destroyHandler**: Destroys the y-fire instance.
+- **destroy**: Destroys the y-fire instance.
 You may want to destroy the y-fire instance when navigating out of the page to avoid the initialization of duplicate instances.
-Use `provider.destroyHandler();` to destroy the instance.
+Use `provider.destroy();` to destroy the instance.
+- ~~**destroyHandler**: Destroys the y-fire instance.
+You may want to destroy the y-fire instance when navigating out of the page to avoid the initialization of duplicate instances.
+Use `provider.destroyHandler();` to destroy the instance.~~ (Replaced with **destroy**)

 #### Events